-Next up, it’s party time!
-Getting engaged is the perfect excuse to invite all your friends and family to a celebratory engagement party.
-If you love to throw a big bash, you’ll need to think about the usual: the venue, the decor, the food, invitations etc. You might also want to have a cake made and book a photographer for the party.
+When you get engaged, you throw an engagement party, if you want to.
+You don’t have to but many newly engaged couples find it’s a great way to get their friends and family to meet before the big day.
+If you love to throw a big bash, you’ll need to think about the usual: the venue, decor, food and drink, invitations and entertainment.
+You might also want to have a cake made and book a photographer for the party.
 It’s not every day you get engaged after all!
 If you are not into big parties, a small get-together at a restaurant or even at your place will be lovely and memorable, and you can make it very special by picking a theme or some glittering decor for the tables and the room.
+It’s also a great excuse for a special new engagement party dress!

 So you’ve got the ring, you’ve thrown the party, it’s now time to name the date and actually start planning your wedding.
 You’ll probably find it useful looking online and in magazines for inspiration, help or advice along the way.

-Once you’ve set the date and agreed a budget you can book your venue.
-You should consider whether you’d like to have a religious wedding in a church or a civil wedding at a registry office, in a local licensed hotel or in another licensed wedding venue such as a stately home, castle, zoo or even sports ground.
+Once you’ve set the date and agreed a budget you can book your wedding venue.
+You should consider what type of marriage ceremony is right for you, whether you’d like to have a religious wedding in a church or a civil wedding at a register office, in a local licensed hotel or in another licensed wedding venue.
 It’s a good idea to take out wedding insurance at this time as it’s a small price to pay for peace of mind should anything not go quite to plan.

 The next important booking to make is your photographer.
 After that, the next steps are to decide on the type of invitations and matching stationery you would like, whether you intend to get creative and make your own or have personalised invitations printed for you, before you go in search of the wedding dress of your dreams.
-Then you’ll need to book your cake, entertainment and have fun finding your all-important venue décor.
+Then you’ll need to book your cake, entertainment and have fun finding your all-important venue décor and table decorations.

-Planning your wedding is lots of fun, and with a little help and inspiration from the experts you’ll have the wedding of your dreams, just the way you want it!
+Planning your wedding is lots of fun, and with a little help and inspiration you’ll have the wedding of your dreams, just the way you want it.